wdeconinck/fckit/README.md

     build/bin/test_fckit_reproduce

-# Known workarounds
+### Known workarounds

 Repeat above command by adding some cmake options

-1. Compilation with static libraries
+1. Compilation with static libraries, NOT DESIRED

     export CMAKE_ARGS="-DBUILD_SHARED_LIBS=OFF"

-2. Compilation with Fortran linker
+2. Compilation of intermediate library `libfckit_reproduce.so` with Fortran linker, NOT DESIRED

     export CMAKE_ARGS="-DENABLE_CXX_LINKER=OFF"

     This makes the intermediate library fckit_reproduce.so linked with ftn instead of CC.

-3. Compilation with undesired code changes
+3. Compilation with code changes, NOT DESIRED

     export CMAKE_ARGS="-DENABLE_CRAY_WORKAROUND=ON"